alexwlchan/ideas-for-inclusive-events/src/_ideas/adjustable-lanyards.md

 ---
 layout: page
-title: Have lanyards that are adjustable.
+title: Have lanyards that are adjustable
 category: badges-and-lanyards
 summary:
   >-